ideapark/career/refs/theelementsofstyle/4-words-and-expressions-commonly-misused.md

 As a transitive verb, the word is vague and self-important.
 Do not contact people; get in touch with them, look them up, phone them, find them, or meet them.

+## *Cope.*
+An intransitive verb used with with.
+In formal writing, one doesn't "cope," one "copes with" something or somebody.

+    I knew they'd cope. (jocular)

+    I knew they would cope with the situation.

+## *Currently.*
+In the sense of now with a verb in the represent tense, currently is usually redundant; emphasis is better achieved through a more precise reference to time.

+    We are currently reviewing your application.

+    We are at this moment reviewing your application.

+## *Data.*
+Like strata, phenomena, and media, data is a plural and is best used with a plural verb.
+The word, however, is slowly gaining acceptance as a singular.

+    The data is misleading.

+    These data are misleading.

+## *Different than.*
+Here logic supports established usage: one thing differs from another, hence, different from, Or, other than, unlike.

+## *Disinterested.*
+Means "impartial."
+Do not confuse it with uninterested, which means "not interested in."

+    Let a disinterested person judge our dispute. (an impartial person)

+    This mean is obviously uninterested in our dispute. (couldn't care less)

+## *Divided into.*
+Not to be misused for composed of.
+The line is sometimes difficult to draw;
+doubtless plays are divided into acts, but poems are composed of stanzas.
+An apple, halved, is divided into sections, but an apple is composed of seeds, flesh, and skin.

+## *Due to.*
+Loosely used for through, because of, or owing to, in adverbial phrases.

+    He lost the first game due to carelessness.

+    He lost the first game because of carelessness.

+In correct use, synonymous with attributable to: "The accident was due to bad weather"; "losses due to preventable fires."